| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Is it possible to improve your family’s low energy level, frequent illness & constant bloating by just changing the food habits in 7 days?

-Buts, you may astonish that, the research of National Institutes of Health (2022), shows that your gut is a store house of trillions of microbes which can influence the digestion process, immunity, mood changes and even the functioning of brain.
+You may be surprised to know that, the research of National Institutes of Health (2022), shows that your gut is a home to trillions of microbes which can influence the digestion process, immunity, mood changes and even the functioning of brain.

 It is also interesting to know that the Standford School of Medicine (2021) shows “the diet changes specially fiber and fermented foods may be able to improve the gut microbiome diversity within a week”.